whitneyburton/portfolios/students/1801-back/evan-wheeler/20180301-evan-wheeler-m1.markdown

 * [Original Assignment](http://backend.turing.io/module1/projects/flashcards)

 (description):
-We build a flashcard application that could store question and answer pairs, build a deck of flashcards, and then run a guessing game and track how many correct answers a user got.
+We built a flashcard application that could store question and answer pairs, build a deck of flashcards, and then run a guessing game and track how many correct answers a user got.

 (evaluation comments):
 * had 'puts' output in his tests